NEFSC/READ-SSB-LEE-On-the-servers/README.md

 git config --global credential.helper store
 ```

 You might be asked to put in your Personal Access Token at this time.
 You might not.
-This is probably your first time using git on the servers, you might as well set your user.name and user.email:
+This is probably your first time using git on the servers, so take the chance to set  your user.name and user.email:

 ```
 git config --global user.name your_github_user_name